UnitedHealthcare Medicare Advantage Review (2026): Cost, Pros & Cons

 UnitedHealthcare Medicare Advantage Plans Cost

-UnitedHealthcare delivers the strongest value in HMO coverage with $0 monthly premiums across all plans and an average maximum out-of-pocket (MOOP) of $3,233, which is $1,674 below the national average.
-This makes UnitedHealthcare's HMO plans an excellent choice for budget-conscious enrollees who don't mind network restrictions.
-HMO-POS plans deliver moderate pricing at $15 monthly on average, with 63% available at a $0 premium, though out-of-pocket costs run higher at $5,659.
+UnitedHealthcare delivers the strongest value in HMO coverage.
+All HMO plans carry $0 monthly premiums and the average maximum out-of-pocket (MOOP) of $3,233 is $1,674 below the national average.
+Budget-focused enrollees who don't mind network restrictions get the best pricing here.
+HMO-POS plans average $15 monthly and 63% carry $0 premiums.
+Out-of-pocket costs run higher at $5,659.

 HMO